SEI-R-2-22/u1_lesson_intro_CSS/README.md

 You've been provided an `index.html` file, the contents may be familiar to you, we built it in the previous lesson!

-First things first, let's create a `styles.css` file in this lesson folder.
+First things first, let's create a `style.css` file in this lesson folder.
 You can do this by either using the `touch` command:

 `touch styles.css`